gu-benites/studio/app_docs/flow-task.md

 ## Phase 1: Initial Setup & Health Concern Input

 - [ ] **Task 1.1: Project Setup & Core Components**
-    - [ ] Subtask 1.1.1: Create a new Next.js page/route for the recipe creation flow (e.g., `/create-recipe`).
+    - [ ] Subtask 1.1.1: Determine routing strategy for the multi-step flow (e.g., if it starts on `/` and transitions to `/create-recipe/step/:id` or stays on a single dynamic route).
     - [ ] Subtask 1.1.2: Develop a main state management solution for the multi-step form (e.g., React Context, Zustand, or component state passed through props).
         - This will hold user inputs, API responses, and current step.
-    - [ ] Subtask 1.1.3: Create basic UI layout for the multi-step form (header, content area, navigation buttons).
+    - [ ] Subtask 1.1.3: Create basic UI layout for subsequent steps of the multi-step form (header, content area, navigation buttons).
+(The first step uses `RecipeGenerator.tsx`).
     - [ ] Subtask 1.1.4: Implement utility functions for `sessionStorage` (get, set, remove) to persist data across steps and browser sessions.
 Include error handling for `sessionStorage` operations.

-- [ ] **Task 1.2: Health Concern Input UI & Logic**
+- [x] **Task 1.2: Health Concern Input UI & Logic**
-    - [ ] Subtask 1.2.1: Design and implement the UI for the first step: "Health Concern".
+    - [x] Subtask 1.2.1: Adapt existing UI for the "Health Concern" step.
-        - Component: `HealthConcernStep.tsx`
+        - Component: `RecipeGenerator.tsx` (main page at `/`).
-        - Elements:
-            - Text input field for the user to describe their health concern.
-            - "Next" button.
+        - Elements: Existing input field in `RecipeGenerator.tsx` for 'recipeIdea' serves as health concern input.
+Existing 'Criar Receita' button will act as 'Next'.
-    - [ ] Subtask 1.2.2: Implement form validation for the health concern input (e.g., not empty).
+    - [x] Subtask 1.2.2: Implement form validation for the health concern input.
+        - Note: `RecipeGenerator.tsx` already uses a Zod schema (`recipeInputSchema`) for `recipeIdea` which includes `min(3)`.
+This validation is suitable.
-    - [ ] Subtask 1.2.3: On "Next" button click:
+    - [ ] Subtask 1.2.3: On 'Criar Receita' button click (adapting `RecipeGenerator.tsx`'s `handleGenerateRecipe` or creating a new handler for the flow):
-        - Store the health concern in the main state and `sessionStorage`.
+        - Store the health concern (from `recipeIdea` input) in the main state and `sessionStorage`.
         - Transition the user to the "Demographics" step.

 ---